 North Lake Tahoe is a community that works together to ensure its future, from the businesses in town to the tourism organizations and the Chamber of Commerce.
 Combining their resources and talents, residents of North Lake Tahoe work to make it a great place to live and make it a premier vacation spot for people from all over the United States.

 With around three million visitors each year, the Tahoe Basin is one of the most awe-inspiring areas to come, winter or summer, spring or fall, with skiing, tours, museums, and other activities for the whole family to enjoy.
 Whether you’re coming to spend a great vacation time here, or planning a move, North Lake Tahoe welcomes you.
 You’ll feel like family here from the minute you get here.
 By the end of your vacation, you’ll be making plans for the next one or even calling your North Lake Tahoe Realtor to find you the home of your dreams!

 History of Lake Tahoe

 With the onset of the California Gold Rush in 1849, the passes to the north and south of the Basin saw a massive influx of pioneers coming to make their fortune.
 The first road to be carved directly across the mountain was the East-West road, also known as the “Bonanza Road” built after the 1859 discovery of the Comstock Load, today known as Highway 50.
 With the discovery of the richest silver deposit known in the U.S., Virginia City went from a small town to a bustling metropolis of 20,000, helping gain Nevada its statehood and bringing wealth and culture to the area.

-By 1868, the western section of the transcontinental railroad was complete and extended the Central Pacific Railroad via the Donner Pass.
+By 1868, the western section of the transcontinental railroad was completed and extended the Central Pacific Railroad via the Donner Pass.
 Parts of the line can still be seen today from Highway 80, an impressive feat of engineering, holding on to granite walls, passing through tunnels that protected the train from the winter weather.